kfujita0520/uniswapv3_simple_test/README.md

 Here goes a couple of tips, i have faced during the integration.
 - burn function can only use when the liquidity of given position is 0.
 - Given Tick values must comply with restricted logic depending on the pool fee.
-- position mint function failed during execution with unknown reason.
+- minting function failed during its execution with unknown reason.

 Because of the second issue, we could not complete our goal with this approach alone.

 ## Smart Contract